 It’s what makes a Spey cast a Spey cast.
 And, my research has led me to believe that it is also the critical element of the cast that determines whether or not the cast will work.

-Two key observations of Spey casting led me to this conclusion:
+A couple of observations of Spey casting led me to this conclusion:

 Observation # 1: In order to consistently make good spey casts you need consistently good anchors.